 What Sport Can I Watch on BBC iPlayer?
-Football, Snooker and More
+Football, Rugby, Athletics and More

 The BBC also does a good job of covering sporting events beyond the usual footie, such as the Scottish Open badminton tournament, or the climbing World Championships.

 And of course, there’s men’s football including Match of the Day and Sportscene, Football Focus, the Irish League Show and Match of the Day Wales.

 The BBC Sport section also includes some really good documentaries, such as The Racer.
 The subject is Jodie Chalk, a young motorcycle rider looking to win her first major championship.
 She’s one of a handful of women in a sport full of men, but the major obstacle to racing at this level is the money required to stay in the competition.
 Jodie and her dad are determined to keep taking part, but as the film joins them, they’re in a tight spot.